Miguel-avv/tutoring-blog/_posts/colonies.md

 On a 1% agarose gel, the difference between these patterns allows you to distinguish the orientation.
 A schematic gel should show the DNA ladder, the two different banding patterns for each orientation, and the corresponding fragment sizes.

+$$$$$$
+To distinguish between the two possible orientations of the mNeonGreen insert, I would digest the plasmid with KpnI (cutting within the insert) and BamHI (cutting in the vector).
+This combination produces fragments of different sizes depending on the insert’s orientation.

+Orientation 1: Two bands at approximately 760 bp and 2640 bp.

+Orientation 2: Two bands at approximately 150 bp and 3250 bp.

+On a 1% agarose gel, these distinct fragment sizes can be clearly resolved, allowing determination of the insert orientation.
+The gel should include a DNA ladder and two separate lanes showing the expected banding patterns for each orientation.
+$$$$$